 How is the lunge reach different from the world's greatest stretch?

 The world's greatest stretch typically adds a hamstring stretch component by straightening the front leg after the rotation.
 The lunge reach focuses on the hip flexor opening and thoracic rotation without the hamstring extension phase.
-Both are excellent mobility drills — the lunge reach is slightly simpler and better suited for beginners.
+Both are excellent mobility drills.
+The lunge reach is slightly simpler and better suited for beginners.

 Can beginners do the lunge reach?